sclarkstone/Milestone3/README.md

 * content requirements - simple but effective.

 #### User stories

+#### Admin
+* Objective - what does the user want to accomplish?
+    * To manage (create, view, edit and delete) genres.
+To write, edit and delete all the Better Endings from any user.
+Also, to view all users Better Endings and to upvote those that they feel are better then the original endings.
+* Functional - what does the user need to do to accomplish the objective? whats involved?
+    * Admin can log in and have instant access to manage (view, edit and delete) all Better Endings.
+    * They can create new Better Endings.
+    * They can also search or browse other authors Better Endings to Upvote them.

+#### Author
-* Objective (author) - what does the user want to accomplish?
+* Objective - what does the user want to accomplish?
     * To write, edit and delete all the Better Endings they produced.
 Also, to view all users Better Endings and to upvote those that they feel are better then the original endings.
-* Functional (author) - what does the user need to do to accomplish the objective? whats involved?
+* Functional - what does the user need to do to accomplish the objective? whats involved?
-    * Authors log in and have instant access to of their own Better Endings.
+    * Authors log in and have instant access to manage (view, edit and delete) their own Better Endings.
+    * They can create new Better Endings.
     * They can also search or browse other authors Better Endings to Upvote them.

+#### Logged in user
-* Objective (user) - what does the user want to accomplish?
+* Objective - what does the user want to accomplish?
     * To view all users Better Endings and to upvote those that they feel are better then the original endings.
 * Functional (user) - what does the user need to do to accomplish the objective? whats involved?
+    * They can create new Better Endings.
     * Users log in and search or browse Better Endings to Upvote them.

+#### Viewer
-* Objective (viewer) - what does the user want to accomplish?
+* Objective - what does the user want to accomplish?
     * To view all Better Endings.
-* Functional (viewer) - what does the user need to do to accomplish the objective? whats involved?
+* Functional - what does the user need to do to accomplish the objective? whats involved?
     * Simply visit the site.
 No effort involved.
 Minimal clicks to get to content.

-* Non-functional - what contraints does the site have to perform in?
-    * ?????

 ### Structure
 * how will content be organised and presented - site map